oubiwann/star-traders/README.rst

 ==========

 *Star Trader* was a BASIC game written by Dave Kaufman and published by the "People's Computer Company" in 1974.
+It seems to have been written in 1973, however.

 Over the years, it was copied and then heavily modified, morphing into what became *Star Lanes* by the late 70s and early 80s.
 (Note that some *Star Lanes* versions of the game still used the ``TRADE.BAS`` filename, while others switched to ``LANES.BAS``.)

 The *Star Trader* lineage of games inspired a list of excellent games; the `Wikipedia article`_ even claims that EVE Online traces its ancestry to